Overview

 Change how your data is grouped and presented using the pivot parameter:

-Available Pivot Options:
+Available Pivot Options for Partners:

-• publisher_site - Group by publisher site
+publisher_site Group by publisher site (default)

-• publisher_site_domain - Group by publisher site domain
+publisher_site_domain Group by publisher site domain

-• app - Group by app
+app Group by app

 Examples: